C-Accel2019/Glossary/glossary.md

 ## Embedding

-In mathematics an embedding is an instance of a mathematical structure contained within another instance.
 In [AI](#AI-Artificial-Intelligence), embeddings refer to the practice of mapping data with a defined vocabulary in high dimensional space to vectors of real numbers in a lower dimensional space.
 An embedding can represent words, word phrases, sentences, paragraphs, images, sound, entities/relations in a knowledge graph, and so on.

 \[**Used by:** A-6677\]